denoland/std/collections/README.md

 - All functions are importable on their own by referencing their snake_case named file (e.g. `collections/sort_by.ts`)

-If you want to contribute or undestand why this is done the way it is, see the [contribution guide](CONTRIBUTING.md).
+If you want to contribute or understand why this is done the way it is, see the [contribution guide](CONTRIBUTING.md).

 ## Usage